 Package type: 500ml clear glass bottle with crown cap

 Recommended type of glass: pint glass or snifter, white wine glass.

 Appearance: pours a clear pale golden with no head.
 This cider is supposed to be still, but I would rather describe it as slightly sparkling.
-Body is syrupy.
+The body is syrupy.

 Aroma/Nose: The nose is syrupy-sweet and floral with notes of rose, elderflower, barnyard and some green aromas.

 Overall: In my opinion, this cider tastes average as it doesn’t have too much depth.
 Moreover, it’s far too sweet for my liking and has no acidity that could break the sweetness.
 This cider is for those of you, who have a sweet tooth.
-It would pair well with desserts made with fruits that have acidity such as berries or oranges.
-Otherwise you’ll not gonna like it as it’s just too sweet.
+It would pair well with desserts made with sour fruits such as berries or oranges.
+Otherwise, you’ll not gonna like it as it’s just too sweet.
 2.5/6

 Availability: through their online store.